Fighting Modern McCarthyism: Lessons from Yesterday : Indybay

 Donation $3-5/session

-At the fourth session, on March 4, participants will discuss the key role of African Americans, Chicanos and Latinos in pushing organized labor to resist creeping fascism.
+At the fifth session, on March 11, participants will discuss the lasting effects of McCarthyism on the Chicano movement and other struggles.
+Also covered will be strategies for defeating McCarthyist attacks.
 Click the following to access the syllabus with links to the readings:

 https://drive.google.com/file/d/11F_Qod7erLNAlfpvIAHTMKRlb4HG5jTj/view?usp=sharing